gaainf/tanktools/README.rst

 You can use **pandas** module in manual mode to handle DataFrame or use build-in functions.

-Generate Yandex-tank ammos from pcap or har files using `pcap2ammo` or `har2ammo` scrips.
+Generate Yandex-tank ammo from pcap or har files using `pcap2ammo` or `har2ammo` scrips.
 HTTP requests are extracted completely with headers and body.